Transcript #51: How to make your code 80 times faster

 00:52 So I walked through about half of the paper.

-00:55 Anyway, but it's a it's it goes through using Jupiter and I Python and all of those fun tools like pandas and numpy To grab some publicly available data.
+00:55 Anyway, but it's a it's it goes through using Jupyter and I Python and all of those fun tools like pandas and numpy To grab some publicly available data.
 It's in a CSV file.
 That's zipped and you can just import that directly and or read it directly with the appropriate tools with a Jupyter notebook and Ask some questions like the race of people that get pulled over more often and things like that that.
 It's I know it's a very political topic.
 I don't really want to get into that part of it.
 It is interesting, but it's mostly I think it's a very, it's a very riveting example for walking through why it's important for more and more people to be able to examine public data and be able to figure out what what's going on.

 01:44 Yeah, I think it's really interesting that you bring this up this example of working with public data, like there's a ton of data that we could be asking and answering questions about and this policing data is an example.